Huite/clipping-benchmarks/README.md

-Using a stack allocated array as presented [here](https://github.com/numba/numba/issues/5084) does make a significant difference, from ~7 to 3.5 relative runtime in serial, and ~2.4 to ~0.6 in parallel.
+Using a stack allocated array as presented [here](https://github.com/numba/numba/issues/5084) does make a significant difference, from cuttin runtime in half in serial, and much more so in parallel.

 ```
 import numpy as np